 I hope that when we recover, the theatre companies in Greater Boston program stories and hire artists with inclusivity in mind.
 I keep faith that I will use my skills, privilege, and my powers as a queer theatre-maker to continue to come out and tell stories out loud and with pride, on stage as in life.

 Michael John Ciszewski (He/Him/His) is an actor and creator based in Boston.
-Beyond Bent, he has recently been seen on stage in and Murder On The Orient Express The Litte Foxes with Lyric Stage Company as well as his debut solo show with Everyone Is Dying And So Am I Open Theatre Project and New York City’s Theatre Row.
+Beyond Bent, he has recently been seen on stage in Murder On The Orient Express and The Litte Foxes with Lyric Stage Company as well as his debut solo show Everyone Is Dying And So Am I with Open Theatre Project and New York City’s Theatre Row.
 He also serves as a member of the general management staff of ArtsEmerson.
 Find him making silly little things on Twitter and Instagram.